stoeps13/connections-doc/source/admin/admin/t_admin_act_move_content_store.md

 The Activities content store is used to store files and other content that users add to their activities.
 If you want to change the location of the content store after installing Activities, you can do so by performing the steps in this procedure.
 If you want to maintain the existing content store, you can create a new content store in addition to the existing one.
 See *Defining multiple content stores* for more information.

+!!! note
-**Note:** Do not copy the network path shared\_content\_store/provision directory.
+    Do not copy the network path shared\_content\_store/provision directory.
 This folder contains program binary files only.
 It does not contain user content.

 To move the content store, complete the following steps: